 It is possible to manage your arts projects without a formal legal structure, whereby you exercise your profession under your full name.
 Without a legal structure you have full flexibility, for example, to not hold meetings in a specific format or pay any registration or annual fees.

 When your projects grow larger and more complex, you may consider adopting a legal structure for your arts business.
 Choosing the most appropriate structure is dependent on the aim of the business, its mission, objectives and priorities.
 Do keep in mind that certain legal structures limit your liabilities and protect your personal assets, while some government grants and concessions are only available to organisations that exist as formal legal entities.
-For more information on the types of legal structures and the pros and cons, click here.

 Registering an Arts Business Entity